marioceron/DS4A_Integrated_Risk_Information_Map_Final_Project_Team03_2019/README.md

 Also use a dataset from the National Administrative Department for Statistics DANE.
 It is a time series between 1985 to 2020 and contains demographic information, per depart- ment code.

+The final report (see below at the end of this file) shows all the technical details for: front-end, back-end, AWS diagrams, SQL scripts, and Python dash code used for the Dashboard.

 # Folders: